nkartik94/Multi-Label-Text-Classification/README.md

 In this project, using a Kaggle problem as example, we explore different aspects of multi-label classification.

 ### Bird’s-eye view of the project:
-* Part-1: Multi-label classification theory.
+* Part-1: Overview of Multi-label classification.
 * Part-2: Problem definition & evaluation metrics.
 * Part-3: Exploratory data analysis (EDA).
 * Part-4: Data pre-processing.